Phrasal verb stop over

 • But you knew she was stopping over this weekend, right?
 (Past Continuous)

-Along with stop over, words are popular burn up and toy.
+Along with stop over, words are popular subject and sneak in/into.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.